-The Authority notes that SunWater's past renewals expenditure is significantly less than originally forecast.
-No items for the Boyne River and Tarong WSS were sampled for detailed review.
+In the Draft Report, the Authority noted that SunWater's past renewals expenditure was significantly less than originally forecast.
+No items for the Boyne River and Tarong WSS were sampled for detailed review in the Draft Report.

-As noted in Volume 1, after a consideration of all its consultants' reviews, the Authority has recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.
+In Volume 1 of the Draft Report, after a consideration of all its consultants' reviews, the Authority recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.

-As a consequence, the Authority has adjusted SunWater's total past renewals for Boyne River and Tarong by 10%.
+As a consequence, the Authority adjusted SunWater's total past renewals for Boyne River and Tarong by 10%.